frenck/spook/documentation/other_features.md

 Give it more than one trigger and they are waited out together: any of them starts a burst, any of them keeps it going, and the lot arrives as a single report.

 When it fires, `trigger.count` is how many firings were collapsed, `trigger.span` is how long the burst lasted from its first firing to its last, not counting the quiet after it, and `trigger.for` is the quiet period you set.
-The last firing of the burst is lifted to the top, so `trigger.entity_id`, `trigger.to_state` and `trigger.event` mean what they mean in any other trigger, and a condition asking who set the run going still gets an answer.
+The last firing of the burst is lifted to the top, all of it: `trigger.entity_id` and `trigger.to_state` mean what they mean in any other trigger, an MQTT trigger's `trigger.payload` or a calendar trigger's `trigger.calendar_event` are there too, and a condition asking who set the run going still gets an answer.
+What stays the automation's own is `trigger.id`, `trigger.platform` and the description, and `trigger.for` is always the quiet period, not the `for` of a nested state trigger.

 :::{seealso} Example trigger in {term}`YAML`
 :class: dropdown